 This major Life science company engaged in the manufacturing of generic pharmaceuticals achieved phenomenal improvements in research and development with the help of Vector’s pharmaceutical consulting expertise.

 - Total lead time

 - Formulation development cycle time (start to EB completion)

 - Reduced by 58%

 - Cut by 57%

 What stage is your plant in?

-To understand how plants that are in the Stage 1 can quickly reduce capacity wastage by introducing new products, visit this linkRead More
+To understand how pharmaceutical manufacturing plants (in Stage 1) can quickly reduce capacity wastage by introducing new products, visit this linkRead More

 We have partnered with some of the major names in the pharmaceutical industry to create and implement radical solutions which have helped redefine industry benchmarks.
 These include: